Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 **✔**  The docked bike takes longer time length in their trips, we could say this is the slowest option out of the 3 available.

 **✔**  We also found that casual users tend to use the service in the afternoon.
 Docked bikes were found to be only used by casual users and plus, docked bikes are mostly use in the afternoon as well so, we can say that casual users may tend to use the service for hanging out every now and then more frequently compared to annual members.
 Why?:
-* If they're not in a hurry, naturally, they would choose the docked or classic bike (you don't want to get too sweaty for work, an appointment.. or date?
+* If they're not in a hurry, naturally, they would choose the docked or classic bike.
+On the contrary, if that's not the case, you'd choose the electric bike most likely (because you don't want to get too sweaty for work, an appointment... or date?
 Do you?👀).
 * The frequency of the use of the service is more constantly maintained throughout the week compared to annual members that have a more pronounced peak by the middle of the week, so casual users may use this service for -precisely- more casual occasions.
 * As found in the previous data analysis, casual users tend to have more time consuming trips

-**✔**  From the frequency seen for the features day of the week and day of the month, we can see a lot of information included for the middle of the month and middle of the week.
-That is, that people may have a tendency of using the service during business days more often and with the purpose of some work/responsibilities related duties.

 **✔**  All customers have pretty much the same traveled distance, however, the time they spent in their trips is significantly different.
 We saw, that the majority of them prefered electric bikes, however, annual members don't use docked bikes.
 Meanwhile, casual users do use the docked bike.
 This being the only difference between them , we can see that this preference impact greatly in the results.
 For this reason,